lchua2314/Game-News-App/README.md

 ## Overview
 ### Description
-Tracks what music an individual listens to, and pairs them with others based on that music.
-Could be potentially used as a dating app, or just meeting new friends with similar music tastes.
+Scrolls through various video game and movie news articles, the latest game reviews, top game reviews, and random videos provided by the [GameSpot API](#https://www.gamespot.com/api/).

 ### App Evaluation
-- **Category:** Social Networking / Music
+- **Category:** Video Games / Movies
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
-Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** Displays the latest articles based on video games and movies, and the top and latest game reviews.
+The user can decide what articles, reviews, or videos to view in more detail.
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
+- **Market:** Any individual could use this app, but the majority of users will most likely be gamers.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
+- **Habit:** This app could be used as often or unoften as the user wanted depending on how often their interest in the latest game articles and reviews.
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Scope:** The app will attempt to be placed on the Google Play Store for non-commercial use, however after that the app will not receive updates due to GameSpot's API terms of use denying users of making a competing product.

 ## Product Spec
 ### 1. User Stories (Required and Optional)